 1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.
 2 Business name/disregarded entity name, if different from above Print or type.
 Specific Instructions on page 3.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): single-member LLC Exempt payee code (if any) Ç ₹ Limited liability company.
+3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only one of the following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): single-member LLC Exempt payee code (if any) Ç ₹ Limited liability company.
 Enter the tax classification (C=C corporation, S=S corporation, P=Partners Print or type.
 Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
 Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
 Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
 Exemption from FATCA reporting code (if any) Š Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions.
 Requester's name a and address (optional) See 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avo 0.0 curity number up withholding.
+The TIN provided must match the name given on line 1 to avo curity number up withholding.
 For individuals, this is generally your social security number (SSN).
 However, for or a ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to ge ta - - TIN, la or Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name a and Employer identification number Numb per To Give the Requester for guidelines on whose number to enter. - Par t II Certification Unde r penalties of perjury, I certify that: 2.
-I ar Ser e number shown on this form is my correct taxpayer identification number (or I am waiting for a n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest of longer subject to backup withholding; and I have not been n otified by the Internal Revenue 3.
+If you do not have a number, see How to ge t a - - TIN, la or Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name a and Employer identification number er To Give the Requester for guidelines on whose number to enter. - Par t II Certification Unde penalties of perjury, I certify that: 2.
+I ar Ser e number shown on this form is my correct taxpayer identification number (or I am waiting for a n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest of longer subject to backup withholding; and I have not been no otified by the Internal Revenue 3.
 I ar n a U.S. citizen or other U.S. person (defined below); and FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reportin g is correct. ication instructions.
-You must cross out item 2 above if you have been notified by the IRS that yo - ject to backup withholding because you ha ave failed to report all interest and dividends on your tax return.
+You must cross out item 2 above if you have been notified by the IRS that yo ~ ject to backup withholding because you ha ave failed to report all interest and dividends on your tax return.
 For real estate transactions, item 2 sition or abandonment of secured property, cancellation of debt, contributions to an individual retire does not apply.
-For r mortgage interest paid, other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+Fo r mortgage interest paid, other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
 See the instructions for Part II, later.